 Upon dismissal, all students must be under adult supervision while on the school grounds.
-Any family who is late three times or more in picking up their child within 15 minutes of dismissal will be required to enroll in and pay the required fees for the on-site Vermont Hills program, where students will be sent until their parents arrive; this expectation also exists for students who attend Homework Hall upon dismissal at 3:50 on Tuesdays and Thursdays.
-(Formal parental permission to walk to the Beaverton Library is also an option.)
+Any family who is late three times or more in picking up their child within 15 minutes of dismissal will be required to pay the required fees for the on-site Extended Care program, where students will be sent until their parents arrive.
 Students may not change clothes, eat snacks, chew gum or use cell phones and other electronic devices after school while still on the parish-school campus unless they have permission by school staff.